 11) Lik Fine Art Venetian, The Grand Canal Shoppes, Las Vegas

-The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and even during the first pandemic year of 2020, still received over 19 million.
-And in 2021, it rebounded back to 32 million, 2022 saw 38.8 million, and the official count for 2023 is up to 40.8 million; close to pre-pandemic levels.
+The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and during the first pandemic year of 2020, still received over 19 million.
+In 2021, it rebounded back to 32 million, 2022 saw 38.8 million, and the official count for 2023 is up to 40.8 million; close to pre-pandemic levels.

 It is mainly through the countless tourists flowing through his beautiful high-end galleries that he has grown a strong brand that people recognize, which in turn leads many to believe that he is the originator of the oversized acrylic face mount landscape print.

-Although that is certainly not true, it is fair to say he can be credited with helping to promote the medium.
+This is simply not true, although it is fair to say he can be credited with helping to promote the medium.

-Recently I spoke to a friend who mentioned that he had seen some Peter Lik prints and as he enthusiastically described them to me, it was clear that he was fascinated by the glossy, vibrant artworks.
+Recently I spoke to a friend who had seen some Peter Lik prints and as he enthusiastically described them to me, it was clear that he was fascinated by the glossy, vibrant artworks.

-He was impressed by the prints, and it occurred to me that although my friend knows that I am also a landscape photographer, he had never seen my fine art prints in person, which are similar in the sense that I also make them available in large gallery sizes printed with the acrylic medium.
+It occurred to me that although my friend knows that I am a landscape photographer, he had never seen my own fine art prints in person, which are similar in that I also offer them in very large gallery sizes printed as acrylic face mounts.

 His story is familiar and one of many that I have heard in regard to someone's first impression after visiting one of Lik's galleries.
-People are fascinated by the sheer size, bold colors and museum quality presentation of his acrylic prints.
+People are fascinated by the sheer size, bold colors and museum quality presentation of his prints.

-There also seems to be a subset of landscape photography art buyers that have labeled all acrylic prints in general as 'Peter Lik style photography', and seem to be under the notion that he is the only photographer that produces or sells such works.
+There also seems to be a subset of landscape photography art buyers that have labeled all acrylic prints in general as 'Peter Lik style photography', and seem to be under the notion that he is the only photographer that produces or sells their work this way.

 It actually makes sense that some buyers may be under this false impression.
-With Lik's broad exposure since the early 2000's, he has been able to build a strong brand through the presence of galleries visited by hundreds of thousands of tourists every year.
+Considering Lik's broad exposure since the early 2000's, he has built his brand through the presence of galleries visited by hundreds of thousands of tourists every year.
 Therefore, many people recognize his name and have seen his work in person.